jagadishdas21/eco-ai/README.md

 ## Conclusion

-While the CNN showed high accuracy and recall, its low AUC-ROC and AP scores suggest it may not be reliably distinguishing between male and female butterflies.
-ResNet50 provides a good balance of accuracy and recall and its AUC_ROC and AP scores shows a genralized relations between training and validation after hyper parametric tunning.
+The CNN showed low accuracy and recall, its low AUC-ROC and AP scores suggest it may not be reliably distinguishing between male and female butterflies.
+ResNet50 provides a good balance of accuracy and recall and its AUC_ROC and AP scores shows a genralized relation after hyper parametric tunning.
 YOLO11n-cls perfect scores indicate overlearning, suggesting a need for a larger and more diverse dataset to improve generalization.

 Further research could involve expanding the dataset, including more butterfly species, and developing real-time monitoring tools for ecological studies.